dungeons-of-moria/umoria/docs/faq.md

 6. Drinking a potion of gain experience or gain level

-#### Titles
+#### Experience Titles

 Each experience level has a title which is displayed under your name and class.
 Below is a listing of all the titles for each level and class.

 ```
        Warrior   |      Mage     |     Priest    |     Rogue     |     Ranger    |   Paladin